-3.1 Elections.
+- 3.1 Elections.
 The Planning Board elects a chair, vice chair, and secretary at the annual meeting by majority vote.
 The Town Council representative and alternates may not serve as officers.
-All officers serve for one year and are eligible for re-election.

-- 3.2 Chair.
+All officers serve for one year and are eligible for re-election. - 3.2 Chair.
 The chair sets the agenda for meetings in consultation with the Town Planner, presides over all meetings and public hearings, schedules special meetings as needed, serves as official spokesperson for the board, appoints board members to committees, affixes his or her signature in the name of the board, and performs other duties customary to the position.
-The board may override any decision of the chair by a majority vote.
-The chair serves as an active voting member of the board and also may make and second motions. - 3.3 Vice Chair.
-In the absence of the chair, the vice chair serves as chair on all Planning Board matters. - 3.4 Secretary.
-The secretary prepares minutes of site walks.
-In the absence of the chair and the vice chair, the secretary serves as chair on all Planning Board matters.
+The board may override any decision of the Chair by a majority vote.
+The Chair serves as an active voting member of the board and also may make and second motions. - 3.3 Vice Chair.
+In the absence of the Chair, the Vice Chair serves as Chair on all Planning Board matters. - 3.4 Secretary.
+The Secretary reviews and verifies board records as needed and prepares minutes of site walks.
+In the absence of the Chair and the Vice Chair, the Secretary serves as Chair on all Planning Board matters.